 It gives you the freedom to chill and be your boss.
 However, keep in mind that the car won’t be able to go directly till Malana, and you will need to park somewhere – so it might be an unnecessary headache.

 Don’t forget to check our comprehensive must-have list of things to carry on a self-drive trip to the Himalayas.

 Bike trip to Malana

 You can plan a bike trip to Malana from Delhi or Manali or Chandigarh as well.
-There are many bike rental services in Delhi, Chandigarh, and Manali which can rent bikes for a trip to Himachal.
-The route remains same for reach Jari village and then traveling further to Malana from Jari.
+There are many bike rental services in Delhi, Chandigarh, and Manali, which can rent bikes for a trip to Himachal.
+The route remains the same for reach Jari village and then traveling further to Malana from Jari.

 You can also plan Malana to Kasol trip using the bike rented in Kasol as well.
 You will need to park the bike at the base of the trek.
 So, please confirm the arrangements first with the bike rental guy.

 Planning trip to Malana by bus or public transport

 Many public transport buses leave ISBT, Delhi, for an overnight journey to Bhuntar.
 Volvo/Mercedes buses will be available starting INR 1500.
 An HRTC bus from Chandigarh will take you around 8-9 hours to reach Bhuntar, from where you can catch the next bus to your destination.
 A lot of bus movement happens, thanks to Manikaran being an important religious place.
 You will need to get off at Jari village.

 Can I travel from Jari to Malana by bus?